Integration Guide

 Here are the instructions:

-1. Include a return_to field in the token' Json data
+return_tofield in the token' Json data - Ensure that the

 It must start with a forward slash (/).